“Okay,” you may be saying, “youth organizations are all well and good… but what are you EATING in Ghana?”

 Glad you asked!
 Here’s the crash-course intro to delicious Ghanaian food that I have gotten over the past ten days.
 Dig in…

-On your table, you will see (pictured, left):
+On your table, you will see (pictured, above):

 a) A ball of soft corn/cassava/yam dough of clay-like mush-ability.

-b) A bowl of water with liquid soap so you can wash your hands.
+b) A bowl of water with liquid soap so you can wash, because in Ghana, you eat with your hands.

 To eat, do the following: